SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 `Hystrix:Command:sample:ThreadPoolKeyOverride=FortuneServiceTPool`

-### Thread Pool Settings
+### Configuring Hystrix Thread Pools

-In addition to configuring the settings for Hystrix commands, you can also configure the settings that Steeltoe Hystrix uses to create and manage its thread pools.
+In addition to configuring the settings for Hystrix commands, you can also configure Hystrix thread pools and the settings that Steeltoe uses to create and manage those thread pools.

 In most cases, you can take the defaults and need not configure these settings.

-As with the Hystrix command settings, there are four levels of precedence that are followed and applied by the framework:
+As with the Hystrix command settings, there are four levels of precedence that are followed and applied to Hystrix thread pools by the framework:

 1. `Fixed global pool settings`: These are the defaults for all the Hystrix pools.
 If nothing else is specified, these settings are used.
 1. `Configured global pool settings`: These are the defaults specified in configuration files that override the fixed values described earlier and apply to all Hystrix pools.